moby/moby/docs/sources/api/docker_remote_api.rst

 - The Remote API is replacing rcli
 - Default port in the docker deamon is 4243
 - The API tends to be REST, but for some complex commands, like attach or pull, the HTTP connection in hijacked to transport stdout stdin and stderr
+- The API supports Basic Auth, you can start the deamon with a -auth to set an auth token.
+If the header "Authorization" doesn't match the token, the API will return an error 401

 2. Endpoints
 ============